 So our attitude should be one of alertness.
 Peter uses two words in our passage to describe this:

 "Clear minded" (NIV), "serious" (NRSV), "sober" (KJV) is the Greek verb sōphroneō, which first means "of sound mind" in a mental health sense.
 Then it means "to be prudent, with focus on self-control, be reasonable, sensible, serious, keep one's head."

 "Self-controlled" (NIV), "discipline yourselves" (NRSV), "watch" (KJV) is the Greek verb nēphō, "be well-balanced, self-controlled."
 The word originally meant to be sober, not drunk.
 In the New Testament the word is used figuratively: "to be free from every form of mental and spiritual 'drunkenness,' from excess, passion, rashness, confusion, etc."

 Peter is passing on to us the same teaching that Jesus had taught him years before:

 "Therefore keep watch, because you do not know on what day your Lord will come."
 (Matthew 24:42)

-we must give an account of our actions inspire in us?
-With what attitude should
+the realization that we must give an account of our actions inspire in us?
+With

 "Above all, love each other deeply, because love covers over a multitude of sins.
 Offer hospitality to one another without grumbling."
 (4:8-9)

-Not only are we Christians to love (agape) each other, but we are to love "deeply" (NIV); love should be "fervent" (KJV), and "constant" (NRSV).
+Not only are we Christians to love (agapē) each other, but we are to love "deeply" (NIV); love should be "fervent" (KJV), "constant" (NRSV).
 The Greek adverb is ektenēs, "pertaining to being persevering, with implication that one does not waver in one's display of interest or devotion, eager, earnest."

 Think about your church.
 One of the reasons for pettiness and bickering is that our love isn't constant and persevering.
 Our love lacks depth.
 If we will love our Christian brothers and sisters as we should, then our love for them will "cover up, remove from sight" many, many sins.